balparda/fapfavorites/README.md

 duplicate detection here uses `sha256` and will thus _only_ skip files that are _exactly the same_.
 No possible mistake here.

-This example will find the user _"dirtyperv8000"_ and the favorite gallery _"twinks pics"_ and download all images to the default directory (`~/Downloads/imagefap/`).
+This example will find the user _"dirty999"_ and the favorite gallery _"my pics"_ and download all images to the default directory (`~/Downloads/imagefap/`).
 The names are case insensitive and the script will figure out the correct casing as it loads the IDs:

 ```
-./imagefap-favorites.py get --user dirtyperv8000 --folder "twinks pics"
+./imagefap-favorites.py get --user dirty999 --folder "my pics"
 ```

-This example will get folder 5678 of user 1234 and place them in the given directory `~/somedir/`:
+This example will get folder 5678 of user 1234 and place them in the given directory `~/some-dir/`:

 ```
-./imagefap-favorites.py get --id 1234 --folder 5678 --output "~/somedir/"
+./imagefap-favorites.py get --id 1234 --folder 5678 --output "~/some-dir/"
 ```

 If you use the `get` command with multiple favorite galleries and